University of Wisconsin–Madison

 May be required for English proficiency; open to all international TAs

-This training (ESL 370) is a non-credit course offered each fall and spring semester.
+The ESL 370 training is a non-credit course offered each fall and spring semester.
 It is designed to help non-native speakers of English improve their oral communication and classroom teaching skills.